neurogears/niddk-2018/_worksheets/03-state-machines.md

 ### **Exercise 2:** Inter-trial interval and stimulus presentation

-Translating a state-machine diagram into a Bonsai workflow begins by identifying the initial state of the task (i.e. the beginning of each trial).
+Translating a state machine diagram into a Bonsai workflow begins by identifying the initial state of the task (i.e. the beginning of each trial).
 It is often convenient to consider the inter-trial interval period as the initial state, followed by stimulus presentation.

 * Insert a `Timer` source and set its `DueTime` property to be about 3 seconds.
 * Insert a `Sink` operator and set its `Name` property to `StimulusOn`.